Restoring The Duck Creek Tributary In Northwest Indiana

 The Duck Creek Tributary in Hobart, Indiana is part of the Deep River-Portage Burns Waterway Watershed, which flows into the Little Calumet River and ultimately into Lake Michigan.
 The extensive flooding along the Tributary causes significant water quality issues due to sediment, agricultural, and nutrient runoff.
 Streambank restoration along this segment of the Duck Creek Tributary will reduce flooding, improve water quality, restore natural habitat and ultimately contribute to improved conditions for wildlife, recreation, and communities throughout the watershed in Northwest Indiana.

 Our restoration efforts directly align with identified issues per local-, watershed- and regional plans.
-The Great Lakes Restoration Initiative Action Plan and 2020 Indiana State Forest Action Plan calls for restoring forests in riparian areas and asserts a forested buffer around perennial watercourses improves water quality, wildlife habitat and protects soil resources by buffering runoff and improving infiltration/water quality.
+The Great Lakes Restoration Initiative Action Plan and 2020 Indiana State Forest Action Plan call for restoring forests in riparian areas and that forested buffers around perennial watercourses improve water quality, wildlife habitat, and protect soil resources by buffering runoff and improving infiltration/water quality.
 The need for these improvements to the water quality and streambank habitat in the Tributary to Duck Creek is a component of the Deep River Portage Burns Waterway Watershed Management Plan.
 Delta always ties our programmatic efforts into existing plans.

 Brief Overview of What We’re Doing

-The first phase was completed in Summer 2023, and exceeded key metrics—including capturing 50% more stormwater gallons and more than 20 times more sediment than previously forecasted via restoration on 3.7 acres of riparian corridor with 1,100 linear feet of perennial stream.
-For the second phase of work ongoing from 2023-2025, Delta is providing project management and oversight, and is supporting procuring and retaining contractors that specialize in water resource engineering and wetland and streambank restoration.
-Second phase efforts increase stormwater capacity and infiltration, reduce nonpoint source pollution from entering the creek, prevent erosion and damage to surrounding infrastructure, and improve the instream and riparian habitat.
+Delta is providing project management and oversight, and is supporting procuring and retaining contractors that specialize in water resource engineering and wetland and streambank restoration, with key objectives that focused on increasing stormwater capacity and infiltration, reducing nonpoint source pollution from entering the creek, preventing erosion and damage to surrounding infrastructure, and improving the instream and riparian habitat.

 Phase 1 Tributary Project Area, Pre-Implementation, 2022